Kernel Machines for Current Status Data

-\subsection{Case II - The Censoring Density$g$ is Unknown}
+\subsection{Case II - The Censoring Density $g$ is Unknown}

+Here we consider the case in which the censoring mechanism is unknown, and thus the density $g$ needs to be estimated.
+We estimate the density $g$ using nonparametric kernel density estimation, and develop a novel finite sample bound.
+We use this bound to prove that the KM-CSD is consistent even when the censoring distribution is unknown.
+Note that asymptotic results for kernel density estimators are well known in the literature (see, for example, \citealt{silverman1978}).
+However, to the best of our knowledge, finite sample bounds for this case do not exist and hence are developed here.

-In this section we form finite sample bounds for the case in which the censoring density is not known and needs to be estimated.
-We assume that the density of the censoring variable is estimated using nonparametric kernel density estimation.
-In Lemma~\ref{lemma on density} we construct finite sample bounds on the differnce between the estimated density $\hat{g}$ and the true density $g$.
-In Theorem~\ref{theorem g unknown} we utilize this bound to form finite sample bounds for the CSD-SVM learning method. \begin{defn} We say that $K:\mathbb{\mathbb{R}\mapsto R}$ (not to be confused with the kernel function $k$ of the RKHS $\mathcal{H})$ is a kernel of order $m$, if the functions $u\mapsto u^{j}K(u)\,\,,j=0,1,...,m$ are integrable and satisfy $\int_{-\infty}^{\infty}K(u)du=1$ and $\int_{-\infty}^{\infty}u^{j}K(u)du=0,\,\, j=1,...,m$. \end{defn}
+For simplicity, we assume here that the censoring time $C$ is independent of the covariates $Z$.
+One can generalize the estimation procedure to include dependence of the censoring time $C$ on the covariates $Z$; for example, the conditional density estimate can be computed by the ratio of the joint density estimate to the marginal density estimate.
+In Lemma~\ref{lemma on density} we construct finite sample bounds on the difference between the estimated density $\hat{g}$ and the true density $g$.
+In Theorem~\ref{theorem g unknown} we utilize this bound to form finite sample bounds for the KM-CSD learning method. \begin{defn} We say that $K_m:\mathbb{\mathbb{R}\mapsto R}$ (not to be confused with the kernel function $k$ of the RKHS $\mathcal{H})$ is a kernel of order $m$, if the functions $u\mapsto u^{j}K_m(u)\,\,,j=0,1,...,m$ are integrable and satisfy $\int_{-\infty}^{\infty}K_m(u)du=1$ and $\int_{-\infty}^{\infty}u^{j}K_m(u)du=0,\,\, j=1,...,m$. \end{defn}